alexr36/STM32F103C8T6-driver-for-HUB75-display/README.md

 ```

 #### Important Note
-`draw_framebuffer()` method is desinged to be used in main while() loop and `draw_rgb565_bitmap()` outside of it.
+`draw_framebuffer()` method is desinged to be used in main `while()` loop and `draw_rgb565_bitmap()` outside of it.
-Every already implemented function has a note on where it should be used, however while implementing your own functions remember that display refresh can be and is performed during timer interruption (automatically).
+Every already implemented drawing function has a note on where it should be used, however while implementing your own functions remember that display refresh can be and is performed during timer interruption (automatically).

 ## Example Photos